 This card is NOT considered a new product, despite and because of the re-branding.
 Therefore, you will not be able to receive a sign-up bonus if you have already done so for the former SPG Luxury Card.

-The regular Marriott Bonvoy Card from Chase is a stripped-down version of the Brilliant Card.
+This card from Chase is a stripped-down version of the Brilliant Card.
 It offers complimentary Silver Status and a more restrictive (Categories 1-5, up to 35,000 points) free night.
-Like it’s “bigger sibling”, the Brilliant Card offers a 100,000-point bonus after spending $5,000 in the first 3 months.
+Like it’s “bigger sibling”, it offers a 75,000-point bonus after spending $3,000 in the first 3 months.

-This Brilliant card will offer you much more value than the regular Marriott Bonvoy Card.
-However, the regular card has a $95 annual fee (waived the first year).
+This Brilliant card will offer you much more value than the pedestrian Boundless Card.
+However, the latter card has a lesser $95 annual fee (waived the first year).

 However, the Platinum Card earns Amex’s own Membership Rewards (MR) points instead of Marriott Bonvoy points.
 It earns 5x MR points on Airfare (booked directly with the airline) and one point for all other purchases.
 There are no other direct bonus categories with the Platinum Card.
 However, you can pool points if you have other MR-earning cards already.

 The Platinum Card is the better card for those who aren’t loyal to Marriott.
 It’s also the best option for those who care about perks more than earning.

 The Hilton Aspire is a fantastic alternative to Hilton loyalists and those who don’t like Marriott’s new branding.
 It has a sign-up bonus of 150,000 Hilton Honors (HH) points.
 This bonus can be earned after spending $4,000 in the first 3 months.